The spooky season is upon us, and it is no secret that celebrating all things Halloween at Disney is one of the highlights of the year.

 Mickey’s Not-So-Scary Halloween Party (MNSSHP) is returning this year in all its ghoulish glory!

-After a 2-year hiatus and an After Hours version offered last year, Disney fans are delighted this popular event we know and love is back!
+After a 2-year hiatus and an After Hours version offered in 2021, Disney fans are delighted this popular event we know and love is back!

 Celebrate a Disney Halloween with special entertainment like the “Boo-to-You” Parade, Hocus Pocus Villains Spelltacular stage show, trick-or-treating throughout Magic Kingdom, and the Disney’s Not-So-Spooky Spectacular fireworks show.